NEAR-Edu/hello-world-demo-assemblyscript/README.md

 You should try completing the following 3 tasks one at a time.
 The answer is available for each, but don't look at them until you've tried your best.
 All 3 probably will only take you 15 minutes.

-## Basic overview of the 3 tasks (which will be detailed in the following sections)
+## Basic overview of the 3 tasks (which will be detailed in the following sections, so keep reading)

 1. Change `helloWorld` method so it accepts parameter `name` and greets that person instead.
 1. Change `helloWorld` method so it accepts parameter array `names` and greets each of those people.